jochemvanweelde/aries-agent-demo-nodejs/README.md

 docker-compose -f ./docker/docker-compose-mediators.yml -f ./docker/docker-compose-mediators-ngrok.yml up
 ```

-After the all the containers are running, two NGROK urls should appear, eg: `https://2e08cd27502a.ngrok.io`
+After the all the containers are running, two NGROK urls should appear, eg: `endpoint: https://2e08cd27502a.ngrok.io`

 Paste one url in the issuer file (index.ts -> const URL) and the other in the holder file (same location)